whereistanya/pygame_adventures/README.md

 moana.py is a small extremely stupid game for learning pygame.

+Warning: it makes sounds.

-It makes a sound if you win, so don't, like, play it in a quiet meeting or whatever.
-I don't have rights to the moana picture, obviously, so I should probably replace it.
+I don't have rights to the moana picture (obviously) and I forget where I found the shell, so I should replace them.
+The mud picture is legit mine at least.

 Sounds by Elizabeth :-D